-I wrote this facebook post last month when I was losing my mind.
+I wrote when I was losing my mind.
 No, I take that back.
 I was not LOSING my mind — my people were TAKING it.
 Difference.
 Anyway, so many people have requested copies of this rant that we decided to let it live on the blog.
 Here you go.
 Listen: there are two ways to approach parenting: CHOOSE THIS WAY AND YOU MIGHT JUST SURVIVE.

 Kay.
 At 2 am Child 3 shook me awake from a dead sleep to report with terror that: MOMMY!
 I JUST OPENED MY EYES AND IT WAS ALL DARK AND I WAS ALONE IN MY BED!!
 Once again, I explained that this was not a description of some shocking, unique horror but THE NORMAL PROCESS OF SLEEPING.
 “That’s just SLEEPING,” I said to my girl as she stared at me with a face that asked: “what is this “sleeping” of which you speak????
 Is this something people DO?”